grafana/agent/docs/sources/flow/setup/install/binary.md

  - ../../install/binary/
 ---

-# Install Grafana Agent in flow mode
+# Install Grafana Agent in flow mode as a standalone binary

-Grafana Agent is distributed as a standalone binary for various operating systems and architectures:
+Grafana Agent is distributed as a standalone binary for the following operating systems and architectures:

 * Linux: AMD64, ARM64, ARMv6, ARMv7
 * Windows: AMD64